Placekey/snowflake-external-function/README.md

     Call APPEND_PLACEKEYS('test_addresses', 'test_lookup', 'payload', 'temp', 'get_placekeys', 1000);
     ```

-    As configured, the above code will store all of the fields in your original table as well as the Placekeys and any associated errors in a temporary table called `payload`.
+    The above procedure will store all of the fields in your original table along with two additional columns - placekey and error - in a temporary table called `payload`.
 There is no requirement that you supply a unique ID since this is handled by the procedure.

 ### Summary and Code